michall1900/ex6-express-neviiim-ex6-yairdor-michalbucks/README.md

     event coming (create/ delete comment) and the response and the request were ok.
     If everything ok, Each 15 seconds the client is sending update request with range of dates and a timestamp, and the server is giving him back new timestamp (the maximum between last comment updatedAt time and received timestamp) and the comments that client should update.
-We will talk about the received object later.
+We will talk about the received object later, but in short explanation - comments' id that deleted in this time are returned, new comments are return (if they added after timestamp) and if there is no update, the comments object is empty and only last update received.
 </div>

 <h4>For database, run the command node_modules/.bin/sequelize db:migrate </h4>